vincenzoarico/cheatsheet/README.md

 # cheatsheet
-A personal terminal cheatsheet also with the contribution of tealdeer and cheat.sh
+A personal terminal cheatsheet also with the contribution of tealdeer and cheat.sh.

 # Prerequisites

-1. Tealdeer
+   ## Tealdeer

       An advice for you is to enable auto-update:
-     1. tldr --seed-config
+         **tldr --seed-config**
-     2. tldr --show-paths -> to show your config file path and activate the auto-update option using nano/vim
+         **tldr --show-paths** to show your config file path and activate the auto-update option using nano/vim.

-3. Preconfiguration
+# Preconfiguration

    bash or zsh on folder

-4. Usage
+# Usage

    You can see the usage with the 'cheatsheet help' command.

-7. Examples
+# Examples